nbibler/hardy/README.md

 (HAR)][har] file into a [siege][siege] URLs file.

 What does that mean for you?
-Well, it means that it's now a trivial task to generate load testing scripts for your HTTP(S) web applications.
+Well, it means that it's now a trivial task to generate load testing scripts for your HTTP(S) web applications and determine exactly how many concurrent, active, hammering-away-on-your-systems users your application and infrastructure can fully support.

+Stop guessing and find out!
+It's easy!!

 ## Installation